 As any economist will know, demand and supply are the primary factors governing any market.
 Hence, it becomes relevant to look into the demand-supply scenario for a particular product or industry by studying its past trends and forecasting future outlook.

-You can do comparative analysis with other companyies competing in the same manner to find out the economic health of the company under consideration.
+You can do comparative analysis with other companies competing, in the same manner, to find out the economic health of the company under consideration.

-Future demand and supply forecasting helps investors understand the viability of future investments in terms of profits and losses.
+Future demand and supply forecasting help investors understand the viability of future investments in terms of profits and losses.